lachlan-ibm/ibmvia_autoconf/docs/webseal.rst

 This is typically a LDAP server external to the deployment, however an example LDAP server is made available to deployments for testing.

-The Verify Access specific LDAP schemas can be found in the System -> File Downloads section of an appliance/configuration container in the ``isva`` directory.
+The Verify Identity Access specific LDAP schemas can be found in the System -> File Downloads section of an appliance/configuration container in the ``isva`` directory.

 Any PKI required to verify this connection should be imported into a SSL database before the runtime component is configured.

-.. autoclass:: src.verify_access_autoconf.webseal.WEB_Configurator.Runtime
+.. autoclass:: src.ibmvia_autoconf.webseal.WEB_Configurator.Runtime
    :members: